luxfi/LPs/LPs/lp-0020-lp-governance-framework.md

 ---
+lp: 20
 title: LP Governance Framework
 description: How Lux Proposals work - submission, review, and activation process
+author: Lux Core Team
+status: Final
+type: Meta
+created: 2025-12-21
+tags: [governance, meta, process, standards]
+order: 20
+tier: core
 ---

-# LP Governance Framework
+# LP-0020: LP Governance Framework

+## Abstract

 The Lux Proposal (LP) system is the primary mechanism for proposing, discussing, and implementing changes to the Lux Network.
-This document explains how the governance process works.
+This document defines the governance process, LP types, lifecycle stages, and community participation guidelines.

+## Motivation

+A clear, transparent governance process enables:
+- **Open participation**: Anyone can propose changes
+- **Rough consensus**: Decisions through technical merit and community support
+- **Implementation focus**: Working code over documentation
+- **Transparency**: All processes are public

+---

+## Specification

-## What is an LP?
+### What is an LP?

 A **Lux Proposal (LP)** is a design document providing information to the Lux community, describing a new feature, process, or environment change.
 LPs are the primary mechanism for proposing major new features, collecting community input on an issue, and documenting design decisions.

-## LP Types
+### LP Types

-### Standards Track
+#### Standards Track
 Technical specifications that require implementation:
 - **Core**: Consensus, network rules, protocol changes
 - **Networking**: P2P protocols, network layer specifications